geoffwhittington/meshtastic-matrix-relay/example_plugins/README.md

 ## Installation

-Custom plugins should be copied to `custom_plugins` directory.
+Custom plugins should be copied to one of these directories:

+- `~/.mmrelay/plugins/custom/` (recommended location)
+- `plugins/custom/` (legacy location for backward compatibility)

 They are detected upon startup of the relay.

 ## Troubleshooting

 Each plugin has access to a `self.logger` that can be useful in troubleshooting runtime issues.
+The main application also logs when a plugin processes a command, including who sent the command, which can help with debugging.